Murray Atkins Walls: Personal life and death

-Walls married Dr. John H. Walls in 1935 and they both lived in Louisville, KY.
-Walls died on September 16, 1993, in Louisville and was buried in Crown Hill Cemetery in Indianapolis, IN.
+Walls married Dr. John H. Walls in 1935 and they both lived in Louisville.
+Walls died on September 16, 1993, in Louisville and was buried in Crown Hill Cemetery in Indianapolis.
 She was an important civil rights leader in Kentucky who worked for several decades to help integrate Louisville Girl Scouts, public libraries and schools.
-She was recognized for her activism in the Commonwealth of Kentucky with a historical plaque on the Girl Scouts of Kentuckian property.
+She was recognized for her activism in the Commonwealth of Kentucky with a historical plaque on the Girl Scouts of Kentuckiana property.